TRINUG-Meetup/ASP_NET_Core_Sig/Session2/DockerAndLinux/README.md

 dotnet run
 ```

-This should create Program.cs and project.json and run it (if .NET Core 1.0.3 was installed)
+This should create Program.cs and ConsoleTest.csproj and run it. (if .NET Core was installed)

-You can then open the folder with project.json in Visual Studio Code using:
+You can then open the folder with ConsoleTest.csproj in Visual Studio Code using:

 ```
 code .